SnowySailor/Checkout-Order-Total-Kata/README.md

   }
   ```

-* Buy an item and get any other item of equal or lesser value for X off.
+* Buy an item and get any other single item of equal or lesser value for X off.
 This special can not have a limit.
 As an example, if a customer buys 5lbs of ground beef for $10, they can get any other item in the store that is $10 or less for 50% off.
 Example JSON:
   ```json
   {
     "type": "getEOLforAoff",